jcamilleri-scottlogic/sl-blog/_posts/2025-09-01-rethinking-mvps.markdown

 - **Confusing MVPs with Phase 1 of a roadmap**
   A roadmap communicates direction and planned features.
 An MVP, on the other hand, is an experiment to test whether a concept is worth pursuing.
-	- Sometimes a project goal is mis-labeled as a "Minimum Viable Product" when what we are really talking about is a "Minimum Marketable Product (MMP)" - this is an important difference as features that may be cut from and MVP would not be cut from a MMP.

 > While a roadmap assumes you know where you're going, an MVP asks whether you're heading in the right direction.

+- **MVP or MMP?**
+   Sometimes a project goal is mis-labeled as a "Minimum Viable Product" when what we are really talking about is a "Minimum Marketable Product (MMP)" - this is an important difference as features that may be cut from and MVP would not be cut from a MMP.

 > An MVP is the smallest number of features required to test a product, while an MMP is the minimum number of features to make a useful product.